-After a brief instrumental introduction that emerges from everyday-life sounds, the listener is pulled into a tour of all the bittersweet facets of living in the big city: from late-teenage feelings of not fitting in and turning to intellectual idols such as David Foster Wallace and Daniel Johnston (“Hipsteria”) to the tiring ritual of clubbing in search of a mate (“Door Selection”), from less-than-functional relationships (“Le Coppie”) to growing old a failure (“Post Punk”), all seen through the jaded eyes of someone that’s critical of the game but loves every player.
+After a brief instrumental introduction that emerges from everyday-life sounds, the album pulls the listener into a tour of all the bittersweet facets of living in the big city.
+From late-teenage feelings of not fitting in and turning to intellectual idols such as David Foster Wallace and Daniel Johnston (Hipsteria) to the tiring ritual of clubbing in search of a mate (Door Selection).
+From less-than-functional relationships (Le Coppie) to growing old a failure (Post Punk), all seen through the jaded eyes of someone that’s critical of the game but loves every player.

 Contessa’s synths sound the right amount of vintage but manage to stay away from the genre’s occupational hazard of unmediated 80’s sonic revivalism.

-The melodies are simple (also because the impression is that they were composed with a hand on the modulation wheel) but expertly layered, and most songs organized in crescendos that culminate with moments of emotional intensity and sensory density, with more than a hint of dirt.
+The melodies are simple (also because the impression is that they were composed with a hand on the modulation wheel) but expertly layered.
+Most songs culminate with moments of emotional intensity and sensory density, with more than a hint of dirt.

-The rhythm section is solid and concedes to the songwriter’s more punk sensibilities, with classic grooves that know when to skip a bar (or four) and simple, tight bass lines that never fail to make you bob your head, always well audible in the mix.
+The rhythm section is solid.
+It concedes to the songwriter’s more punk sensibilities, with classic grooves that know when to skip a bar (or four).
+Besides, simple, tight bass lines that never fail to make you bob your head, always well audible in the mix.

-Contessa strikes the balance between the genre’s typical intellectual nostalgia and a self-awareness that never becomes the whole point, between infectiously upbeat dancey tunes and sensitive sonic solutions, between existential dread and silly hope.
+In conclusion, Contessa strikes the balance between the genre’s typical intellectual nostalgia and self-awareness that never becomes the whole point, between infectiously upbeat dancey tunes and sensitive sonic solutions, between existential dread and silly hope.

 You can stream the album on Spotify.

-The first music video from the album, “Hipsteria”, was realized by the Collettivo Art Cock as a tribute to the 1962 film La Jetée by Chris Marker.
+The first music video from the album, Hipsteria, was realized by the Collettivo Art Cock.
+It was a tribute to the 1962 film La Jetée by Chris Marker.